Rhine delta (Lake Constance): Geography

 The delta of the Alpine Rhine forms a common delta area with the eastern deltas of the rivers Dornbirner Ach and Bregenzer Ach.
 In the north, the border of the Rhine delta runs along the shore of Lake Constance.
 The southern border depends on the course of Lake Constance after the melting of the Rhine glacier.
 It is usually at least a few kilometers long.
+The Rhine culvert between Lustenau and Fußach, which was created at the beginning of the 20th century, is not an original delta arm and its lower section runs through the area of the historic Dornbirn-Ach delta.
+Nevertheless, since then the main delta formation has been at the mouth of the Rhine culvert between Fußach and Hard, and no longer at the former main mouth of what is now the Old Rhine.
+Like the Rhine at Lustenau, the Old Rhine nestles close to the western slope of the Rhine valley and forms the national border between Austria and Switzerland.
+The alluvial forest on the Austrian side of the Rheinspitz on the Old Rhine is known as Rheinholz.

 The area covers an area of 2,065 hectares, of which 1,960 hectares are on Austrian territory.
 About two thirds of the Rhine delta consists of water (1,300 hectares), which generally has a depth of just a few meters.

+History

+Following the retreat of the Rhine glacier after the last glacial period, Lake Constance formed, which originally extended further south in the Rhine valley.
+At the same time, the formation of the delta began at the mouth of the Alpine Rhine.
+This process continues to this day and is part of a process that would conclude in several thousand years with the complete silting up of Lake Constance.

 Nature park

 The Rhine delta is the largest wetland biotope reserve on Lake Constance and extends from the mouth of the Alter Rhein over the mouth of the Neuer Rhein to the Dornbirner Ach in Hard (Vorarlberg).
 Both Austria and Switzerland have each designated the area as a nature reserve.

 Due to its great ecological importance, the Vorarlberg area of the Rhine delta is a wetland of international importance (a so-called Ramsar site).
-Since 1995, the nature reserve is part of the Natura 2000 network focussing on fauna-flora habitat and bird protection.
+Since 1995, the nature reserve is part of the Natura 2000 network focusing on fauna-flora habitat and bird protection.